Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Results

 \subsubsection{OKSM Precipitation Error Discussion}

-The LSTM seemingly struggles with precipitation linked to frontal–dryline interactions, where small positional shifts can drastically change convective outcomes \citep{dryline1, dryline2}.
-Elevated errors align with climatological dryline zones across central Oklahoma (Fig.~\ref{fig:state_oksm_tp}), consistent with violent convection in these regions \citep{hoch2005}.
-Dryline-induced convection is most volatile during the spring and fall, a pattern reflected clearly in Fig.~\ref{fig:time_of_year_oksm_tp} (third row).
+The LSTM appears to struggle with precipitation linked to frontal–dryline interactions, where small positional shifts can drastically change convective outcomes \citep{dryline1, dryline2}.
+Elevated errors align with climatological dryline zones across central Oklahoma (Fig.~\ref{fig:state_oksm_tp}), possibly reflecting regions of inherently low predictability due to strong sensitivity to small positional shifts in convection, while also highlighting environments that are challenging for the LSTM to represent \citep{hoch2005}.
+The patterns in Fig.~\ref{fig:time_of_year_oksm_tp} (third row) might reflect dryline-induced convection, which is most volatile during the spring and fall.
 The LSTM shows the least improvement over the HRRR in October and exhibits performance degradation in late spring as well.
 In contrast, arid Panhandle and West Central divisions show larger errors primarily in summer (Fig.~\ref{fig:time_of_year_oksm_tp}), coinciding with peak convective activity \citep{ocs_oklahoma_climate}.

-Early morning error maxima (Fig.~\ref{fig:time_of_day_oksm_tp}) in the West Central, Southwest, Panhandle, and North Central divisions correspond to convective initiation by atmospheric bores and mesoscale outflows \citep{Haghi2017, Haghi2019, Lin2021}.
+Early morning error maxima (Fig.~\ref{fig:time_of_day_oksm_tp}) in the West Central, Southwest, Panhandle, and North Central divisions seem to correspond to convective initiation by atmospheric bores and mesoscale outflows \citep{Haghi2017, Haghi2019, Lin2021}.
 The associated maxima are also likely linked to the spin-up of the planetary boundary layer (PBL), a key driver of convective initiation and amplification across the Southern Plains \citep{hane2003, Hane2008_MorningMCS_PartII, zheng2019}.

-These results, most evident in Fig.~\ref{fig:time_of_year_nysm_tp} \& \ref{fig:time_of_year_oksm_tp} (third row), suggest the LSTM performs best under synoptic-scale precipitation regimes but struggles in mesoscale or convective contexts characterized by high spatial and temporal variability.
-The lack of observational vertical information (e.g., shear, instability, moisture advection) likely limits its ability to represent these processes.
+These results, most evident in Fig.~\ref{fig:time_of_year_nysm_tp} \& \ref{fig:time_of_year_oksm_tp} (third row), suggest the LSTM performs best under synoptic-scale precipitation regimes, which are generally more predictable, but struggles in mesoscale or convective contexts characterized by high spatial and temporal variability.
+These challenges reflect both intrinsic limits to predictability and the model’s reduced ability to represent rapidly evolving, vertically driven processes.
+The lack of observational vertical information (e.g., shear, instability, moisture advection) represents a limitation of the modeling framework, which likely reduces its ability to capture these processes.
+At the same time, these regimes are also intrinsically more difficult to predict due to their high spatial and temporal variability.
+Overall, differences in model performance across regions and regimes should be interpreted as arising from both intrinsic atmospheric predictability and the ability of the model to represent the governing physical processes.